-- 12 or 10 month payment options.
-12 monthly payments are from July 2024-June 2025.
-10 monthly payments run from September 2024-June 2025. - Pre-authorized payment established for monthly withdrawals for September 15 and October - 1 through June 1.
+- 10 month payment option Monthly payments run from September 2025-June 2026. - Pre-authorized payment established for monthly withdrawals for September 15 and October 1 through June 1.
 Void cheque and completion of PAW form required. - 10 post- dated cheques 1 dated for the first day of school and 9 dated October 1 through June 1 of the school year.
-(Cheques are payable to Nelson Christian School Society (NCSS)). - If your account becomes in arrears at any point throughout the school year, 1.5% interest will be added to your tuition fees.
+(Cheques are payable to Nelson Christian School Society (NCSS)). - If your account becomes in arrears at any point throughout the school year, 2% interest will be added to your tuition fees.